CCRN Frequently Asked Questions

 Can I maintain my CCRN if I leave direct bedside care or retire from nursing?

-If you are no longer eligible for active CCRN status, you may apply for Inactive, Alumnus or Retired status.
-More information about these options can be found in the CCRN Renewal Handbook.
-Applications for Alumnus and Retired status are available under Documents and Handbooks.
+If you are no longer eligible for active CCRN status, you may be eligible for CCRN-K renewal.
+Other renewal options include Inactive, Alumnus and Retired status; more details about these options can be found in the CCRN Renewal Handbook.

 Do orientation hours count toward the hours needed for CCRN eligibility?

-Hours that count toward CCRN eligibility are those hours during which one is assigned as the primary nurse for a group of acutely and/or critically ill patients.
+Hours that count toward CCRN eligibility are those hours during which one is assigned as the primary nurse for a group of acutely/critically ill patients.
 If the nurse is following or shadowing another nurse who is the one with the patient assignment, those hours would not count.

 If the nurse has demonstrated the necessary knowledge and clinical competency to be assigned a group of patients as their primary nurse of record — even during a period of orientation — those hours may be counted.